Shanmus4/infinityshare/TASK.md

 ## Active Tasks

 - [ ] **BUGFIX & Stability:** Investigate and fix WebRTC connection drops during "Download All" / folder downloads.
 (Reported 2025-05-10, Diagnostics Improved 2025-05-11)
-  - Symptoms: PeerConnection fails to establish reliably.
-Logs on both sender and receiver show all STUN servers failing with error 701.
-This leads to the sender's PeerConnection failing, which then closes DataChannels, causing the receiver to see "User-Initiated Abort" (SCTP Cause 12).
+  - Symptoms: PeerConnection fails to establish reliably, even on the local network when STUN servers are bypassed.
+Logs on both sender and receiver show PeerConnection state transitioning to `failed` after attempting to connect using only `host` candidates.
+This indicates a fundamental issue with local P2P connectivity.
   - Action: Implemented detailed ICE candidate error logging and PeerConnection state logging on both sender (`App.js`) and receiver (`useZipDownload.js`).
-  - Action: Enhanced UI error message on receiver to specifically mention STUN server failures.
+  - Action: Enhanced UI error message on receiver to specifically mention STUN server failures (though this is secondary to the current local connection failure).
-  - **Diagnostic Step (2025-05-11):** Temporarily set `ICE_SERVERS` to an empty array in `client/src/utils/signaling.js` to force reliance on host candidates only.
-This is to test if STUN failures are impacting local network transfers or if there's a more fundamental local P2P issue.
+  - Diagnostic Test (2025-05-11): Setting `ICE_SERVERS` to an empty array (forcing host candidates only) still resulted in connection failures on the local network.
-  - Status: Awaiting user to test local transfer with empty `ICE_SERVERS` and provide logs from both sender and receiver.
+  - Conclusion: The primary issue is likely related to the user's local network configuration (e.g., firewall blocking local UDP P2P traffic, mDNS resolution issues for `.local` hostnames) or a more fundamental problem in the WebRTC ICE handling logic for host candidates.
+STUN server accessibility is a separate, compounding issue for non-local connections.
+  - Status: User needs to investigate local network/firewall settings.
+Code review of ICE handling for host candidates might be a secondary step if network troubleshooting doesn't resolve local failures. `ICE_SERVERS` configuration reverted to original.

 ## Completed Tasks (Verified 2025-05-10)